zsystm/cometbft/docs/core/running-in-production.md

   services like [Cloudflare](https://www.cloudflare.com))
 - Only exposing the specific endpoints absolutely necessary for the relevant use cases (configurable via nginx/Cloudflare/etc.)
+- Choosing reasonable values for the `genesis_chunk_size_bytes` and `max_per_page` values in the `[rpc]` section of the configuration file.

+Paginated endpoints will return up to a maximum of 100 items per page.
+The maximum number of items per page can be controlled by setting the `max_per_page` value in the `[rpc]` section of the configuration file.
+The default number of items per page, if not specified by the user, is the lower of either 30 or the `max_per_page` value.
+See the [RPC documentation](../rpc/) for more information.

 If no expertise is available to the operator to assist with securing nodes' RPC endpoints, it is strongly recommended to never expose those endpoints publicly.

 **Under no condition should any of the [unsafe RPC endpoints](../rpc/#/Unsafe) ever be exposed publicly.**

-#### Endpoints Returning Multiple Entries

-Endpoints returning multiple entries are limited by default to return 30 elements (100 max).
-See the [RPC Documentation](https://docs.cometbft.com/main/rpc/) for more information.

 ## Debugging CometBFT